hatredholder/Social-Network/README.md

 cd Social-Network
 ```

-2. Start a new **Virtualenv**, activate it, install Python module requirements
+2. Start a new **Virtualenv**, activate it, install Python module requirements on it

 ```
 virtualenv myenv